 Bottom line, talk about skin is not skin deep.

-In my new book, Glow15, I harness the science of autophagy to show you how to use your biology to not only repair the visible signs of aging but protect against the invisible ones too.
+In my book, Glow15, I harness the science of autophagy to show you how to use your biology to not only repair the visible signs of aging but protect against the invisible ones too.
 Activating this process of autophagy is like a modern cleanse – except this type of cleanse is internal and requires no expensive trips to the spa or weird juice concoctions and bland cardboard food!
-In fact, it puts the old adage ”an apple a day keeps the doctor away” into practice since autophagy helps to prevent diseases like cancer and neurological conditions and promoting longevity.
+In fact, it puts the old adage “an apple a day keeps the doctor away” into practice since autophagy helps to prevent diseases like cancer and neurological conditions, plus it also promotes longevity.
 The fact is that outer health and inner health are beautifully connected and dependent upon each other.
 The healthier you are on the inside, the healthier you are on the outside.
 And the healthier you are on the outside, the healthier you are on the inside.
-So when you boost autophagy—which you do throughout Glow15—it allows every cell to perform at its best, every organ to function at its best so that you look and feel your best.
+So, when you boost autophagy — it allows every cell to perform at its best, every organ to function at its best so that you look and feel your best.

-In Glow15, I will show you in just fifteen days how simple (and delicious!) it is to activate your autophagy and improve how you look and of course, how you feel.
+In Glow15, I share in just fifteen days how simple (and delicious!) it is to activate your autophagy and improve how you look and of course, how you feel.
 Because it’s how you feel that you want to focus on.
 Your looks are merely an indicator of how well your diet and lifestyle are working for your body.

 A picture is worth a thousand words, right?

-But instead of chasing the end goal of better blood sugar, better energy, fitting in your skinny jeans or having glowing skin at any cost, I want you to focus on how achieving that will make you feel.
+Instead of chasing the end goal of better blood sugar, better energy, fitting in your skinny jeans or having glowing skin at any cost, I want you to focus on how achieving that will make you feel.
 Because it’s from this perspective, you’ll find the right healing strategies to help you achieve those goals.
-That’s why I’m so excited to share my Glow15 program with you!
-For example, the easy recipes and “less is more” approach to exercise will show you that you don’t have to suffer for your beauty and that there is value in taking the opposite approach and finding pleasure in the journey.